karlstolley/te/syllabus/_projects/project-03.md

 requirements:
   - >
-    Your chosen article must have at least 4000 words of body copy, excluding any figure or image captions, extended equations, or data tables.
+    Your chosen article must have at least 4000 words of body copy, excluding any figure or image captions, extended equations, or data tables. **Undergraduate students will mark the first 2000 words; graduate students must mark the entire article.**
   - >
-    Additionally, your chosen article must contain at least 20 items in a reference list or works cited page, or present at least 20 references in footnote or endnote style.
+    Additionally, your chosen article must contain at least 20 items in a reference list or works cited page, or present at least 20 references in footnote or endnote style (graduate students must prepare the entire reference list of their chosen articles).
   - >
     Interact with the instructor and your course colleagues on Basecamp.
 Post frequently as you work through your manuscript and encounter questions and tricky problems that would be better solved